 In 1773, John Howard was appointed High Sherifff of Bedford, an honorary post lasting only a year, but for him it led to a lifetime commitment.
 One of his duties was to look into the state of local prisons.
 The first one he visited was on the bridge across the Ouse, the probable scene of Bunyan's incarceration a century before.
 Howard was so shocked by the conditions, that he spent the remaining years of his life on an unceasing crusade to improve the lot of captives all over Europe.

-Elstow used to carry the main A6 into Bedford, but today it has mercifully been by-passed and is now an oasis of calm in a constantly changing landscape of warehouses, roundabouts and industrial estates.
+Elstow used to carry the main A6 into Bedford, but today it is now an oasis of calm in a constantly changing landscape of warehouses, roundabouts and industrial estates.
 We come here to follow the pilgrimage of John Bunyan, whose long incarceration in Bedford Gaol gave us the work which, in vivid allegory, describes the trials, temptations and triumphs of every Christian pilgrim.
 Despite the passage of over 300 years there is still plenty to see.
 The Abbey Church, the Green and the Moot Hall are rich in memories of Bunyan's early life and from scenes here we may trace many images on Pilgrim's journey.

 Demolished in the 19th century, the cottage where Bunyan was born stood beside a brook that runs between Elstow and Harrowden.
 The site is marked by a rough granite memorial erected in 1951, which can be reached from Harrowden.
 Turning down Old Harrowden Road from the A600, the road peters out altogether at Bunyan Farm.
 A farm track turns sharp right and after about 100 yards a sign on the left indicates the path to follow.
 A five-minute walk beside the brook brings you to the spot in the corner of the next field (MK42 9GL).